 Heat the oil to 350 F/182 C in a wok or deep-sided skillet or Dutch oven.

-To find out if the oil is hot enough, either use a deep-fry thermometer to test the temperature or place a cooking chopstick or a wooden spoon upright in the middle of the wok.
-If bubbles start forming around the chopstick or wooden spoon immediately, the oil is ready.
+To find out if the oil is hot enough, either test using a deep-fry thermometer or place a cooking chopstick or wooden spoon upright in the middle of the wok.
+The oil is ready when bubbles start forming around the chopstick or wooden spoon immediately.

 Prawn crackers taste best served warm.
-If not serving immediately, store in a sealed container and reheat briefly in a 250 F/120 C before serving.
+If not serving immediately, store in a sealed container and reheat briefly in a 250 F oven before serving.